T. J. Oshie

-Timothy Leif "T. J." Oshie (born December 23, 1986) is an American professional ice hockey right winger for the Washington Capitals of the National Hockey League (NHL).
-He was selected by the St. Louis Blues in the first round of the 2005 NHL Entry Draft, as the 24th overall pick.
+Timothy Leif "T. J." Oshie (born December 23, 1986) is an American former professional ice hockey right winger.
+He was selected by the St. Louis Blues in the first round of the 2005 NHL entry draft, as the 24th overall pick.
 He then spent the first seven years of his NHL career with the Blues before being traded to the Washington Capitals in 2015.
 Oshie won the Stanley Cup as a member of the Capitals in 2018.

-Oshie is widely considered a shootout specialist in the NHL and is one of the top career leaders in goals scored and scoring percentage since the league adopted shootouts in overtime for the 2005–06 season.
+Oshie was widely considered a shootout specialist in the NHL and is one of the top career leaders in goals scored and scoring percentage since the league adopted shootouts in overtime for the 2005–06 season.

 Early years

 Born in Mount Vernon, Washington, Oshie was raised in Everett, north of Seattle, and was on ice at age five in the Seattle Junior Hockey Association, where he played for ten years.
 Following his parents' amicable divorce, he lived in Stanwood with his mother Tina and attended Stanwood High School for his freshman year.
 In 2002, Oshie moved to Warroad, Minnesota, where his parents were originally from, and lived with his father, Tim, and his father's cousin.

 He attended Warroad High School, where he was a star player on the hockey team for three seasons, leading the club to two Minnesota State Class A titles in 2003 and 2005.
 He made the state's All-Tournament Team all three years.
 With 100 points (37 goals and 63 assists) in 31 games as a senior, he led all Minnesota high school players in scoring, subsequently being named to the 2005 Associated Press and Pioneer Press All-State First Team and finishing as a Minnesota Mr. Hockey Finalist.

-At the completion of his senior season with the Warriors in 2004–05, he attended the University of North Dakota, where he played for the Fighting Sioux.
+At the completion of his senior season with the Warriors in the 2004–05 season, he attended the University of North Dakota, where he played college ice hockey for the Fighting Sioux.